Participate in a Study

 Investing your time to participate in clinical trials can make a world of difference in research.
 Studies require more than just those diagnosed with a particular condition.
 “Normal controls” – those who are healthy and have not been diagnosed with the condition being studied – are extremely important for any study to progress.

 Studies and clinical trials are ongoing in many areas of aging and age-related diseases.
 As a study participant, your dedication is rewarded by knowing that you are making a direct contribution to advancing research that can change the lives of patients and family members.

 "Participating in Alzheimer's Research: For Yourself and Future Generations"

 Learn more about participating in Alzheimer's research and related clinical trials with the National Institute on Aging's (NIA) Alzheimer's Disease Education and Referral (ADEAR) Center's e-booklet.
 This resource offers insight into the types of clinical research that is conducted, FAQ's, and more.

-To learn about more ongoing studies which are open and recruiting participants:
+To learn about studies that are currently open and recruiting participants, visit: